Peru

 The Amazon Rainforest – The Amazon Rainforest offers unparalleled biodiversity, representing over half of the planet's remaining rainforests, and comprising of the largest and most species–rich tract of tropical rainforest in the world.
 This constitutes the largest collection of living plants and animal species in the world.
 One in ten known species in the world lives in the Amazon Rainforest.
 One in five of all the bird species in the world live in the rainforests of the Amazon, and one in five of the fish species live in Amazonian rivers and streams.
 The Amazon River, the world's mightiest, also originates in Peru.

-Things to see, places to visit
+Things to do and places to visit

 Machu Picchu